harshadjs/xia-content-cache/xcache/README.md

   (xcache_slices.c)
   All the per client policies/timeouts are handled here.

+- **tests**
   Folder tests contain some basic test programs that can be used to verify the functionality of xcache.

+- **plugins**
+  Xcache can be extended by adding plugins to it.
+This folder contains plugins that can added to xcache.

 TODOs
 -----